 In addition to the above factors, you should also choose the best socks for backpacking based on your personal choices.
 These include the kind of hiking boots you have, the time you’ll backpacking for, the condition of the trail, and the terrain.

 If you compare them to regular socks, the best socks for backpacking are relatively expensive.
 They also last much longer than most of your wardrobe, so we can safely say that they’re probably worth it.
-Nevertheless, the price for such socks ranges from $ to $.
 You can pick and choose according to your budget, but we don’t recommend compromising on your requirements.
 Therefore, it’s always better to choose the best socks for backpacking based on their durability rather than price.

 How We Reviewed